syncfusion-content/wpf-docs/wpf/Tile-View/Arrange-TileViewItem.md

 # Arrange and navigate items in TileViewControl

-This section explains how to arrange the TileView item and its alignment functionalities in the [TileViewControl](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.TileViewControl.html).
+This section explains how to arrange and navigate to the TileView item and its alignment functionalities in the [TileViewControl](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.TileViewControl.html).

 ## Rearrange position of TileViewItem